 The cobblestone streets, historic old stone buildings, weathered pubs and nighttime revelry that goes on in Edinburgh, Scotland, are some of the main reason people want to visit this incredible city in the United Kingdom.
-There’s an overwhelming sense of history in the old part of the city of Edinburgh, and a stylish modernity in the new part of the city that is authentic and inviting to visitors.
+Discovering these fun things to do in Edinburgh is an adventure you don’t want to miss.

+There’s a special feeling in Edinburgh that makes you fall in love instantly.
 You’ll know what I mean the second you set foot on the Royal Mile.
 You’ll feel like you’re a part of what makes Edinburgh so unique, and you’ll want to stay a while and see that this place is all about.

-1. Edinburgh Castle
+1. Visit Edinburgh Castle

 Not just the castle itself, but the immense amount of history that surrounds it and the other nearby buildings, draws you right in and makes you feel like you’re actually part of the city’s long history.
 We loved the cobblestone streets that lead up to the castle that’s perched atop Castle Rock at the top of the Royal Mile.

-2. Afternoon Tea at the Museum of Scotland
+2. Afternoon Tea at The Witchery

 3. Holyroodhouse Palace

-You’ll learn all about the past royals who have lived there and visit the Royal Apartments and Throne Room as well as Mary Queen of Scot’s Chambers.
-There are audio tours you can buy that will guide you through your visit, or for a more personal experience, sign up for one of their private tours.
+Plan to spend about 1-2 hours to make it through the highlights of the palace.
+There are audio tours you can buy that will guide you through your visit, or for a more personal experience, sign up for a private tour.

 4. Late Night Ghost Tour